A theorem of Retakh for exact $\infty$-categories and higher extension functors: Abstract

 \section{Abstract}

-We define extension quasi-categories for exact quasi-categories in an analogous way to the special case of ordinary exact categories.
-We show that these form an Omega-spectrum, generalizing a theorem of Retakh.
-In so doing, we give an explicit Kan fibrant resolution of these extension quasi-categories, which relies on a factorization property.
-Finally, we show that the homotopy groups of extension quasi-categories are naturally isomorphic to the higher extension groups of the extriangulated category given by the homotopy category.
+We define extension $\infty$-categories for exact $\infty$-categories in terms of bifibrations.
+Extension $\infty$-categories are invariant when passing to the stable hull, and consequently we show that they form an $\Omega$-spectrum, generalizing a theorem of Retakh.
+Finally, we show that the homotopy groups of extension $\infty$-categories are naturally isomorphic to the higher extension groups of the extriangulated category given by the homotopy category.